 Today's graduate engineers have to perform a variety of different tasks in their jobs, including drawing up complex designs, making presentations to a board of directors and operating on the shop floor.
-There are over 800,000 professional engineers in the UK, a third of which are registered with the Engineering Council, working in the main areas such as mechanical, civil, electrical, electronic, chemical and manufacturing.
-The sector in general employs over 1.5 million people.
-The area of engineering graduates have studied will largely dictate the roles that graduates will perform as they all have specific skills required for the roles.
-Thus specific engineering skills are generally not transferable from one discipline to another.
+There are 222,000 people registered with the Engineering Council, working in the main areas such as mechanical, civil, electrical, electronic, chemical and manufacturing.
+As a whole, engineering enterprises employ 5.4 million people in the UK alone.
+Around 13% of all graduate roles are within the engineering sector, with an average starting salary of £27,500, making it an attractive career choice for graduates.
+The area in which engineering graduates study will largely dictate the roles that they will go in to as each sector within the industry has specific skills required for the roles.
+Thus, specific engineering skills are generally not transferable from one discipline to another.

-Engineering covers an enormous variety of roles and services, with organisations being responsible for most of the products and amenities people use everyday, both at home and work.
-Consequently, engineers are in great demand and enjoy one of the lowest rates of unemployment of any of the major career sectors.
-Recent employment statistics in the UK show that very high proportions, 92% of engineering graduates, were employed six months after graduating.
-Furthermore, they earn more than other graduates.
-The long-held belief that salaries are low in engineering is simply not true today.
-It is fairly likely that if you are a graduate with skills that are scarce then you can command are higher salary because your talent comes at a premium.
-The average income for experienced engineers within the Institution of Civil Engineers is £37,700 for technicians, £52,700 for members and £81,400 for fellows (ICE salary survey 06-07).
+Engineering covers an enormous variety of roles and services, with organisations being responsible for most of the products and amenities people use every day, both at home and work.
+Consequently, engineers are in great demand with an average of 182,00 vacancies needing to be filled each year including 56,000 jobs at level 3 and 107,000 at level 4+ (HND/C, foundation degree, undergraduate or postgraduate and equivalent).
+This means that engineers enjoy one of the lowest rates of unemployment of any of the major career sectors.
+It is fairly likely that if you are a graduate with skills that are scarce then you can command a higher salary because your talent comes at a premium.

 Two of the popular areas of engineering at graduate level are the aerospace and automotive sector.